 Not only is it important to have an individualized set of exercises, but if you are having pain or notice a bulge down the middle of the abdomen, a physical therapy evaluation would be highly recommended.
 A specialist in pregnancy/postpartum or the pelvic floor is trained to look for other contributing factors that could be limiting the healing of the DRA.

 Despite what the media portrays, the goal of completely closing the "gap" between the muscles may not always be realistic.
 Each body is different, and there isn't a standard when it comes to the amount that a gap will close.
 With physical therapy, our goal is typically to get you stronger and back to the activities you enjoy the most without pain or symptoms.

 Think you might have a DRA?
 Or are you hoping to prevent a DRA during or after pregnancy?
-If you'd like to learn more about getting assessed by a physical therapist, contact us at Revitalize Physical Therapy for a FREE consult!
+To learn more about getting assessed by a physical therapist, contact us at Revitalize Physical Therapy for a FREE consultation!